Description of the HTTP API

 }

-If the scanning is successful, the error string is not included in the response.
+If the scanning is successful, the error string will be absent in the response.

 {